“Meditation is the journey from sound to silence, from movement to stillness, from a limited identity to unlimited space.”– Sri Ravi Shankar

 After the studies of modern science on meditation, people ran towards it.

-Let’s start understanding meditation from the core.
+Let’s start understanding it from the core.

 Origin Of Meditation.

+The Internet is flooded with the benefits of meditation & its steps.
+But very few people talk about the origin of it.
 Most people think that Gautama Buddha created meditation.
 They are wrong because Buddha also learned meditation before his enlightenment.

-India is the root of meditation.
 We all know that Hinduism is the oldest religion of our planet.

 Many Purana’s of Hinduism claims meditation.
 In the time-space between 500-200 BCE when the “Yoga Sutra Of Patanjali” was compiled, Patanjali described the “Eight Limbs Of Yoga,”